NFID Policies for Managing Commercial Support and Conflicts of Interest

-3.6 All letters of agreement are signed by both the supporter and NFID.
+3.6 All letters of agreement are signed by both the commercial supporter and NFID.

-3.7 Written policies and procedures for honoraria and reimbursement of out-of-pocket expenses for planners, speakers, and authors are maintained.
+3.7 Written policies and procedures for honoraria and reimbursement of out-of-pocket expenses for planners, presenters, and authors are maintained.

-3.8 All honoraria and expenses are disbursed directly by NFID, or, as appropriate, the joint provider or designated education partner.
+3.8 All honoraria and reimbursement of expenses are disbursed directly by NFID, or, as appropriate, the joint provider or designated education partner.

 3.9 No other payments are made to anyone involved in the educational activity.

-3.10 Speakers are not provided any additional funds outside of honoraria and/or reimbursable expenses, as outlined in NFID’s policies and procedures.
+3.10 Presenters are not provided any additional funds outside of honoraria and/or reimbursable expenses, as outlined in NFID policies and procedures.

-3.11 Social events or meals at CE activities do not compete with the educational activity.
+3.11 Social events or meals at CE activities may not compete with the educational activity.

-3.12 Commercial support is used only for expenses and honoraria of speakers, authors, employees, or volunteers.
+3.12 Commercial support is used only for expenses and honoraria of presenters, authors, NFID staff, or volunteers.
 Funds are not provided to any other individuals participating in a CE activity.

 3.13 Documentation of the receipt and expenditure of commercial support is maintained by NFID.